-Winter Quarter 2019 MW 3:30-4:50pm, ANN G28 Robert J. Gordon, KGH 3341 491-3616; rjg@northwestern.edu web site: google "Robert J. Gordon" Office Hours: T 4:00-5:15pm
+Winter Quarter 2021 MW 3:30-4:50pm, online Robert J. Gordon, KGH 3341 rjg@northwestern.edu web site: google "Robert J. Gordon" Office Hours: via Zoom, by appointment

 The Purpose of Freshman Seminars.
 By now you have already taken one of your two freshman seminars.
 The guidelines to instructors as provided by the WCAS Office of Studies list these major goals of Freshman Seminars: (1) to teach intellectual skills (reading critically, thinking logically, speaking effectively and persuasively), (2) to allow freshmen to become acquainted with faculty members more informally than is usually possible in large courses, (3) as the key writing experience for freshmen, to emphasize the rules on plagiarism and citations, (4) Freshman Seminars should never be lecture courses, (5) Freshman Seminars are never a substitute for introductory courses in a given field.